Looking for the #1 Kentucky Real Estate School?

 4- It Makes you more Comfortable on the Computer- Let’s face it.
 Everything today is computerized including several tasks that buyers or sellers will want you to handle for them.
 The more comfortable you are on the computer, the more you can get things accomplished in a short period of time.
 Our online course has been the first serious computer exposure for several of our former students and now they are better prepared to use the web and software programs to help fulfill their client’s needs.

 2- You can Finish the Course Without Waiting- In most areas, you’d have to wait for real estate classes to start and then you’d have to attend either during the day or at night.
-Sometimes it takes months to finish particularly if you have to miss class and wait for another class to begin so you can “make up” time.
-With an online class, you can start today and finish in as little as 12 days assuming you worked all day on the class and you finished all the required activities.
+Sometimes it takes months to finish, particularly if you have to miss class and wait for another class to begin so you can “make up” time.
+With an online class, you can start today and finish in as little as 12 days, assuming you worked all day on the class and you finished all the required activities.
 If something comes up and you need to take off, you don’t have to work around it because you can start the class back up whenever you want.
-If you need more time, you have six months to complete the class from when you begin.
 Where else can you get this flexibility?

 1- You Don’t have to Quit Work or Take Vacation Time- If you had to take off work to attend real estate classes, your employee would ask why you needed the time off.
-We have several students who don’t want their current employer to know what they’re doing until after the class is over.
-One of the only ways to accomplish that is take the class online.
-It’s available 24/7 so it’s easy to go to class before or after you finish work so unless you tell them, your employee will probably never know what you’re doing in your spare time.
+One of the only ways to accomplish that is taking the class online.
+If you want to keep your employer completely in the dark for now, online courses allow you to use pseudonyms for your publicly appearing information so your employer will never know what you’re doing in your spare time.
+If you attend a course in the classroom, one of the other students might know you or another employee at your company.

 “Knowledge is Power”